National Gridiron League (United States): National Gridiron League (2024-)

 In 2024 the operation returned to the National Gridiron League brand, with announced plans to launch an 18-team league in March 2025.
 They later announced it will start the inaugural 2025 season in April with only 8 of its 18 teams playing this season and additional teams will be added in 2026.
 Later, the Montgomery Generals replaced the Oklahoma City Owls in the schedule and the Mississippi Mud Cats were moved to the western division.
-The Gridiron Bowl I was announced to be hosted in Atlanta in August, 2024.Sometime in early 2025, home venues were announced for the 8 main teams.
+The Gridiron Bowl I was announced to be hosted in Atlanta in August, 2024.
+Sometime in early 2025, home venues were announced for the 8 main teams.
 On June 28, 2025 - the NGL announced instead of playing a full season, they would shift into a showcase format.

+At this time, the National Gridiron League website, along with all of the team websites, are offline.
+The National Gridiron League Facebook page has not been updated since February 2025.
+The league is considered defunct.

 Teams

 Announced 2019 teams

 As of February 21, 2019.
 Cities in italics were locations identified by the league website, but no leases for an arena were confirmed to have been signed in the listed location.
 Since the postponement, all arena references on the league website have been removed and most coaches have either been changed or moved on to other leagues.